juhoinkinen/Annif-wiki/Backend:-PAV.md

 The `sources` setting is a comma-separated list of projects whose results will be combined.
 Optional weights may be given like this:

-    sources=tfidf-en:1,maui-en:2
+    sources=tfidf-en:1,mllm-en:2

-This setting would give twice as much weight on results from `maui-en` compared to results from `tfidf-en`.
+This setting would give twice as much weight on results from `mllm-en` compared to results from `tfidf-en`.

 The `min-docs` setting specifies how many positive examples of a concept are required in the training data in order to create a regression model for that concept.
 Recommended values are between 3 and 10.
 When not enough positive examples are available, raw scores are used instead, similar to the basic [[ensemble backend|Backend: Ensemble]].